kadirahq/meteor-debug/README.md

 In order to allow secure communication, you need to configure your app with a key when you are deploying your app.
 [Click here](http://support.kadira.io/knowledgebase/articles/808611-configuring-kadira-debug-for-production-app) to learn more about it.

 After that, you can use Kadira Debug to debug your app and **share** your debugging session with your teammates.

-> It's very easy to share your Kadira Debug session, just ask them to connect to your app using Kadira Debug.
-Then they can see all the active debug sessions.
->
 > **Note:** Sharing works with production apps only.

 ## FAQ

 #### How does it work?

-Kadira Debug UI directly connects to your locally running app via DDP.
-Then it can collect data from both your server and the browser and display it in a nice interface.
+Kadira Debug UI directly connects to your app via DDP.
+Then it can collect data from both your server and the browser and display it in the [Kadira Debug management console](http://debug.kadiraio.com/debug).
 If you'd like to learn more, why don't you hack this repo? :)

 #### Does it affect the performance of my app?